Introduction to CNC cutting

 Steps

-Prepare your Design with a CAD program - AutoCAD, Solidworks or similar.
-Depending on your CAM program, gerber and 3D files (like .STL, .3DM or .STEP) might work here too.
+1. Prepare your Design with a CAD program - AutoCAD, Solidworks or similar.
+You can use 3D files (like .STL, .3DM or .STEP), but this machine is only a 3-axis machine, meaning that it can do some kinds of 3D work but not all.

-Use a CAM program to prepare your job, eg. V-Carve Pro, AlphaCAM or similar
+2. Use a CAM program to prepare your job, eg. V-Carve Pro, (On other machines, this may be a program like AlphaCAM or similar)

 CAM (Computer Aided Manufacturing)

-Toolpaths contain information like feed rate (horizontal speed, ips or mm/s), spindle rate (rpm), pass/cutting depth(mm), and the coordinates for the tool to follow.
+And each Toolpath contains settings like feed rate (horizontal speed), spindle rate, cutting/pass depth(mm), and the path for the tool to follow.
+More details under 'Toolpath Parameters'...

 Bits